Written by

 Step 1: Shut down your Mac, then do one of the following:

-• On M-series chip Macs: Press and hold the power button until "Loading startup options" appears.
+- On M-series chip Macs: Press and hold the power button until the "Loading startup options" message appears.

-Step 2: When you see the available startup disks, select one, then click the Continue button (on a Mac with Apple silicon) or the Up arrow (on other Mac computers).
+Step 2: When you see the available startup disks, select one, and then click the Continue button (on a Mac with Apple silicon chip) or the Up arrow.

-The next time you restart your computer, it starts up from the disk you selected.
+The next time you restart your computer, it will start up from the disk you selected.

 Set a default startup disk